+This is obvious.
 Follow a regular and extremely strict cleaning and disinfection procedure.
-Also, you’d want to increase cleaning frequency and run through this process several times a day.
+Increase cleaning frequency and run through this process several times a day.

 On top of this, now you should pay special attention to surfaces and areas that are widely used by many people.
 These are: